This article originally appeared on VICE UK.

 REMEMBER TV DEBATES ARE FOR TV

-TV debates are not actually hard-hitting.
-They're just a way for politicians to put on a harmless, vanilla face to the public, while dropping a few pre-planned lines about "family" and "hard work".
+With the final leaders' debates queued up for April 16 and a million other telly ding dongs between lesser politicians, there's still time to say: TV debates are not actually hard-hitting.
+They're just a way for politicians to put on a harmless, vanilla face to the public, while dropping a few pre-planned lines about "family" and "hard work."
 "I am not evil," they are saying, with their forked lizard tongues and their hollow, fleshy heads.
 "I am not a high-level freemason automaton bred in a lab to bring despair.
 I, like, totally care about the poor."
-TV debates are to real debate what The Voice is to likeable talent.
+TV debates are to real debate what The Voice is to likable talent.

 WORK OUT WHO YOU SHOULD VOTE FOR BASED ON SOMETHING REAL

-LEARN HOW to SPOT SOMEONE YOU DEFINITELY SHOULDN'T VOTE FOR
+LEARN HOW SPOT SOMEONE YOU DEFINITELY SHOULDN'T VOTE FOR

 They have ever been on a reality show or had a Daily Mail article about something they've done on Twitter